Practicing Dharma Authentically Means Commitment

 At the end of the day, look back and again examine, “ Did I get totally lost in my thoughts and emotions today?
 Was I able to retain some mindfulness, some quality of remembering to check and examine this mind?”

-Make this a new habit..
-A habit of reflection, a habit of mindful enquiry.
+Make this a new habit!
+Resolve to start a habit of self-reflection, a positive habit of mindful inquiry.